Stefan-Horst/SimultaneousConsoleIO/README.md

 The class has the two most important methods:
 - `WriteLine`: used to replace `Console.WriteLine()`, allowing text to be written to the console while the ReadLine method is active.
 - `ReadLine`: used to replace `Console.ReadLine()`, reading user input while still allowing the console to print output with the WriteLine method.
+The inputText parameter can be used to write text in the input are, which the user can then edit or complete.

 **Important**: do not use `Console.WriteLine()` or `Console.ReadLine()` while using SimulConsoleIO.
 Doing so might break the console.